spglib/spglib/doc/api.rst

 and ``translation[i]`` with same index give a symmetry operations, i.e., these have to be used together.

-As an exceptional case, if a supercell has the basis vectors of the lattice that break crsytallographic point group, the crystallographic symmetry operations are searched with this broken symmetry, i.e., at most the crystallographic point group found in this case is the point group of the lattice.
+As an exceptional case, if a supercell (or non-primitive cell) has the basis vectors whose lattice breaks crsytallographic point group, the crystallographic symmetry operations are searched within this broken symmetry, i.e., at most the crystallographic point group found in this case is the point group of the lattice.
 For example, this happens for the :math:`2\times 1\times 1` supercell of a conventional cubic unit cell.
 This may not be understandable in crystallographic sense, but is practically useful treatment for research in computational materials science.

 |